 Agri-Tech East Director Belinda Clarke explains: “We know that something special happens when our network comes together.
 The diversity of the experience and skills within the network means that our member-only events provide a unique opportunity to really meet those you are unlikely to have bumped into elsewhere.”

-The Members Challenge Convention will be held on 9th May at Elmdonbury, Elmdon, Essex CB11 4NF.
+The Members Challenge Convention will be held at Elmdonbury, Elmdon, Essex CB11 4NF. on 2nd October 2019.